taki491/code-help/README.md

 # code-help
- The is a landing page for a coding platform called Coders Camp.
+ This is a landing page for a coding platform called Coders Camp.